bbauska/CSS-Notes4Pros/README.md

   <li><a href="https://www.w3.org/TR/css3-values/#turn">turn</a>.</li>
 </ul>

-For example, this creates a linear gradient that starts from the right and transitions from red to blue.
+<p>For example, this creates a linear gradient that starts from the right and transitions from red to blue.</p>

 <pre><code>.linear-gradient {
   <b>background</b>: linear-gradient (to left, red, blue); /* you can also use 270deg */
 }</code></pre>

-You can create a diagonal gradient by declaring both a horizontal and vertical starting position.
+<p>You can create a diagonal gradient by declaring both a horizontal and vertical starting position.</p>

 <pre><code>.diagonal-linear-gradient {
   <b>background</b>: linear-gradient (to left top, red, yellow 10&percnt;);
 }</code></pre>
 <!-- page 25 -->

-It is possible to specify any number of color stops in a gradient by separating them with commas.
-The following examples will create a gradient with 8 color stops
+<p>It is possible to specify any number of color stops in a gradient by
+separating them with commas.
+The following examples will create a gradient with 8 color stops;</p>

 <pre><code>.linear-gradient-rainbow {
   <b>background</b>: linear-gradient(to left, red, orange, yellow, green, blue, indigo, violet);